-I think of stripes as wall-geometry on demand
+I think of tent stripe walls as pattern on demand in almost any combination for colors.

-I love stripes but gave up using them in my bedroom.
+I love tent stripe walls but gave up using them in my bedroom.
 A small confession: I had it wrong.
 I was trying to make awning stripes (also called pavilion or tent stripes) — work in two shades of yellow, a hue that’s difficult enough on its own.
 Basically, stripes are easiest to do when one is white or pale and the other is very dark – black, brown, forest green (a.k.a. awning), Cabernet, or eggplant.
+However, I had seen these two shades of green used successfully in this hallway which gave me the idea.
+(I used striped fabric on the sofa instead!).

 They also create high energy walls in foyers like this Dallas loft where the black and white stripes started on the ceiling and ended on the floor of the 9 x 10-foot space also furnished with a lucite look including a Kartell Bourgie table lamp and Philippe Starck Victoria ghost chair that nod to the ’70s.